Pay Stub for Dummies – Easy Guide to Reading Your Paycheck

 1. Employee Information

-Includes your name, employee ID, and sometimes a masked Social Security Number to confirm the stub belongs to you.
+Includes your full name, employee ID, and sometimes a masked Social Security Number to confirm the stub belongs to you.

 2. Employer Information